 Figure 5 The third page of the web-based GSHP screening tool for displaying results

-CONCLUSIONS
+CONCLUSIONS and Further Development

 A web-based tool to quickly evaluate the techno-economic feasibility of GSHP applications has been developed to enable wider consideration and adoption of GHP technologies.
 A beta version of the tool (https://gshp.ornl.gov/) is now available online.
 This tool includes pre-calculated screening results with DOE prototype building models in 15 climate zones in the US.
 It also allows real-time simulation of almost any existing building in the US by integrating with ORNL’s AutoBEM to automatically create a building model based on simple inputs of footprint, height, function, and age of the building.
 The results of this tool include the design, benefits, and economics of the GSHP system compared with the conventional HVAC system commonly used for the simulated building.
 The economic results can be updated in real-time based on user inputs of the prices of natural gas, electricity, water, and GHE.